clowne-rb/clowne/docs/customization.md

 Let's consider an example.

-Suppose that you want to add `include_all` declaration to automagically include all associations (for ActiveRecord).
+Suppose that you want to add the `include_all` declaration to automagically include all associations (for ActiveRecord).

 First, you should add a custom declaration: